hlaueriksson/conductofcode.io/_posts/2016-09-30-getting-started-with-angular-2.md

 * HTML
 * CSS

 I'm using [Visual Studio Code](https://code.visualstudio.com) as my editor.
-Is does a good job with TypeScript, HTML and CSS.
+It does a good job with TypeScript, HTML and CSS.

 ## Angular-CLI